How companies change packaging without alienating customers

 The United Kingdom, is moving to ban plastic straws to help save 1 million birds and more than 100,000 sea mammals that die every year from eating and getting tangled in plastic waste, is moving to ban plastic straws.
 Some US cities have started putting their own bans into place.

 "There does seem to be a critical mass coming together recognizing the problems associated with single-use food packaging," said Eric Goldstein, an attorney with the Natural Resources Defense Council.
+"Americans still love fast food, but they want it to be safe for their families and gentler on the environment."

-But companies have to be careful not to scare away customers, especially at the grocery aisle.
+Companies have to be careful not to scare away customers, especially at the grocery aisle.

-Packaged goods sellers have a tougher time than restaurants when changing materials for environmental reasons because if customers see unfamiliar packaging in a store, they may just turn to a competitor.
+If customers see unfamiliar packaging in a store, they may just turn to a competitor.

+In 2009, Pepsi updated its Tropicana orange juice cartons with a new logo and an image of a glass of juice.
+Gone was the classic font and the familiar picture of an orange with a straw in it.
+Customers hated the new image and sales tumbled — so Pepsi quickly reverted back to the old package.

 "Consumers have an instant to recognize you," Adamson said.
 "Any change at shelf can have a dramatic impact."